ipython/ipython/docs/source/whatsnew/github-stats-1.0.rst

 * :ghissue:`2156`: Make it possible to install ipython without nasty gui dependencies
 * :ghissue:`2154`: Scrolled long output should be off in print view by default
 * :ghissue:`2162`: Tab completion does not work with IPython.embed_kernel()
-* :ghissue:`2157`: iPython 0.13 / github-master cannot create logfile from scratch
+* :ghissue:`2157`: IPython 0.13 / github-master cannot create logfile from scratch
 * :ghissue:`2151`: missing newline when a magic is called from the qtconsole menu
 * :ghissue:`2139`: 00_notebook_tour Image example broken on master
 * :ghissue:`2143`: Add a %%cython_annotate magic